-an asset management system that is consistent with the International Standard ISO 55001 Asset Management System — Requirements; and
+an asset management system that is consistent with the International Standard ISO 55001 Asset Management - Management systems — Requirements; and

-an environmental management system that is consistent with International Standard ISO 14001 Environmental Management.
+an environmental management system that is consistent with International Standard ISO 14001 Environmental Management systems.

 The Licensee must ensure that:

-its asset management system is certified by an appropriately qualified person to be consistent with International Standard ISO 55001Asset Management System — Requirements; and
+its asset management system is certified by an appropriately qualified person to be consistent with International Standard ISO 55001 Asset Management – Management systems — Requirements; and

-its environmental management system is certified by an appropriately qualified person to be consistent with International Standard ISO 14001 Environmental Management; and
+its environmental management system is certified by an appropriately qualified person to be consistent with International Standard ISO 14001 Environmental Management systems; and

 (c ) once its asset management system and environmental management systems are each certified, that certification is maintained for the duration of the Licence.
+The Licensee must notify the Technical Regulator of any significant changes

-The Licensee must notify the ICRC as soon as practicable of any significant changes it proposes to make to its asset management system or environmental management system.
+The Licensee must notify the Technical Regulator as soon as practicable of any significant changes it proposes to make to its asset management system or environmental management system.

 Implementation of management systems